Mount Kimbie: Early years: 2008–2011

-Kai Campos is originally from St. Austell in Cornwall, while Dom Maker is from Brighton.
+Kai Campos is originally from Cornwall, while Dom Maker is from Chichester.
 They met at Southbank University in London, where Campos was attending university for the second time and Maker was studying film.
 They started making music together at a home studio in Peckham.

 Arguably responsible for inspiring the term "post-dubstep", the duo released a series of acclaimed early EPs, including Maybes and Sketch on Glass, that expanded beyond the dubstep sound.
-The band's debut album, entitled Crooks & Lovers, was released on 19 June 2010 in the UK to critical acclaim.
-At the end of 2010, Crooks & Lovers was included in over thirty 'Best of 2010' lists, including NME, Mixmag, Resident Advisor, Pitchfork, Drowned in Sound, NME listed them at number 22 in their 30 Artists For 2011.
+The band's debut album, titled Crooks & Lovers, was released on 19 June 2010 in the UK to critical acclaim.
+At the end of 2010, Crooks & Lovers was included in over thirty 'Best of 2010' lists, including NME, Mixmag, Resident Advisor, Pitchfork, Drowned in Sound.
+NME listed them at number 22 in their 30 Artists For 2011.
 In 2010, Mount Kimbie toured the UK, Europe and America.
 They were also involved in the festival circuit playing at The Great Escape Festival, Stag & Dagger festival, Glade Festival, Field Day Festival and Bestival amongst others.
 The duo were then invited to perform at Gilles Peterson's Worldwide Awards event in February 2011.

 In March and April 2011, they embarked on a US tour which included performances at SXSW and Coachella.
 They also toured in Australia in March, selling out all six of their performances, with Australia's The Vine saying of their Melbourne performance, "They flesh out skeletal elements of tracks with alternative instrumentation, or accentuate features with subtle additions or substitutions.
 In this way much of the material aired tonight is invigoratingly bolstered, altered or augmented in some way.
 It makes for a stimulating performance."
-However, regarding a live realisation of Crooks & Lovers in Glasgow in early 2011 The Guardian said that "presenting such short tunes as standalone pieces when they might function better threaded together gives the set a disjointed feel."
+However, regarding a live realisation of Crooks & Lovers in Glasgow in early 2011, The Guardian said that "presenting such short tunes as standalone pieces when they might function better threaded together gives the set a disjointed feel".

-The pair are closely linked to friend, producer and BBC Sound of 2011 runner-up, James Blake.
-He has collaborated with them live and lent his skills to the remixing of "Maybes" which features on the Mount Kimbie EP Remixes Part 1, released 12 April 2010, as well as contributing elements to Crooks & Lovers.
+The pair are closely linked to singer-songwriter and producer James Blake.
+He has collaborated with them live and lent his skills to the remixing of Maybes which features on the Mount Kimbie EP Remixes Part 1, released 12 April 2010, as well as contributing elements to Crooks & Lovers.
 They've also featured on his BBC Radio 1 residency.
-Mount Kimbie have produced remixes for The Big Pink, Foals, The xx and Andreya Triana.
+Mount Kimbie have since produced remixes for Kelis, The Big Pink, Foals, The xx, Andreya Triana, Nia Archives, DIIV, Untold and Flume.